Jean Segura Player Props: Marlins vs. Nationals

 Jean Segura At The Plate

-- Segura is hitting .190 with four doubles, a triple, a home run and 17 walks.
+- Segura has four doubles, a triple, a home run and 17 walks while hitting .190.

 - In nine games this year (15.3%), Segura has picked up an RBI, including two games with multiple runs batted in.